 As a Taiwanese carrier, Tigerair Taiwan will be offering a variety of Taiwanese cuisine for the passengers’ enjoyment.
 Traditional dishes including Pumpkin Fried Rice Vermicelli (金瓜米粉) and Minced Pork Rice (滷肉飯) will all be available for purchase.
 The set menu choices are priced at around 10 USD, a number that is typical on the menus of other Tigerair affiliates.

-The Airbus A320 aircraft Tigerair Taiwan will be operating will have a total of 180 seats.
-To distinguish itself from its sister companies, Tigerair Taiwan has all its planes, besides the normal Tigerair livery, painted with the words ‘TAIWAN’, with a map of Taiwan within the T letter.
+The Airbus A320 aircraft Tigerair Taiwan will be operating will have a total of 180 B/E Aerospace Spectrum seats.
+To distinguish itself from other Tigerair sub-brands, Tigerair Taiwan has all its planes, besides the normal Tigerair livery, painted with the words ‘TAIWAN’, with a map of Taiwan within the T letter.
 This will make the carrier the first international airline ever to include ‘Taiwan’ in its corporate livery.
 The carrier will be launching more destinations, including Bangkok, Chiang Mai, and other destinations in Southeast and Northeast Asia, and will operate a fleet of up to 12 A320s by the end of 2018.

 V AIR: The Flying Formosan Black Bear